ThakurVibha/crypto-info/README.md

 ## INSPIRATION

-Recently I've had a particularly sparked interest in Digital Currency Specifically cryptocurrency.
+Recently i got interested in Digital Currency Specifically cryptocurrency.

 I believe Blockchain Technology might be the Second best invention after the Internet, also i wanted to learn blaockchain but i need to first master Native android development then i will definitly give it a shot.